willsowerbutts/flash4/README.txt

 = Warning =

-** THIS SOFTWARE IS NOT YET WIDELY TESTED **

-It is only well tested with 39F040 devices on the Mark IV SBC running RomWBW.
-I believe it should work on other systems but I do not have any to test with.
+FLASH4 has been tested and confirmed working on:
+ * SBCv2
+ * N8-2312
+ * Mark IV SBC

+However it remains somewhat experimental.
 If it works for you, please let me know.
 If it breaks please also let me know so I can fix it!

-Until it is more widely tested please ensure you have some other means to reprogram your flash ROM before trusting FLASH4.
+Until it is more widely tested please ensure you have some other means to reprogram your flash ROM before exclusively trusting FLASH4.

 = Introduction =